top of page

 MOORE, Alfred

-MOORE Alfred
+MOORE George

 Private 240840, 1st/5th Battalion., Duke of Cornwall’s Light Infantry.
 Died of wounds, during the German Spring Offensive, on 31st March 1918 age 25.